-The release by the National Cancer Institute (NCI) of the results of its eight year National Lung Screening Trial (NLST) is an exciting research development for those at risk for lung cancer and early detection.
+The release, in 2010, by the National Cancer Institute (NCI) of the results of its eight year National Lung Screening Trial (NLST) remains an exciting research development for those at risk for lung cancer and early detection.
 While a success story in many respects it is also at this juncture limited in its scope and application.
 Much more needs to be done not only with interpreting the NLST but developing other safe, low cost methods of early detection.

 The NLST enrolled 53,000 current and former smokers between the ages of 55 and 74.
 The initial results concluded that yearly CT scans reduced the mortality rate of lung cancer by 20 percent.
 The NCI noted that it was the first time there has been “clear evidence of a significant reduction in lung cancer mortality with a screening test in a randomized controlled trial.”
 20 percent is a significant number when weighed against the reality of yearly deaths of men and women from lung cancer in excess of 150,000.

 The U.S. Preventive Services Task Force (USPSTF) makes recommendations about the effectiveness of specific preventive care services for patients without related signs or symptoms.

 It bases its recommendations on the evidence of both the benefits and harms of the service and an assessment of the balance.
 The USPSTF does not consider the costs of providing a service in its assessment.

 The USPSTF recognizes that clinical decisions involve more considerations than evidence alone.
 Clinicians should understand the evidence but individualize decision making to the specific patient or situation.
 Similarly, the USPSTF notes that policy and coverage decisions involve considerations in addition to the evidence of clinical benefits and harms.